kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-3-build-clean-jekyll.md

 {% banner "To bundle or not to bundle" %}

-**Be carefull:** If you didn’t install Jekyll with a Gemfile you’ll have to change the Jekyll tasks and remove the `bundle exec` part.
+**Be careful:** If you didn’t install Jekyll with a Gemfile you’ll have to change the Jekyll tasks and remove the `bundle exec` part.
 Instead of `return cp.spawn('bundle', ['exec', 'jekyll' …` you write `return cp.spawn('jekyll', ['build', '-q' …`.
 All other options stay the same.

 {% endbanner %}